-The region is famous for its delicious apples and soba pasta (made of buckwheat flour), is a birthplace of contemporary artist Yayoi Kusama and Suzuki’s method in music education.
+The region is famous for its delicious apples and soba pasta (made of buckwheat flour), is the birthplace of contemporary artist Yayoi Kusama and Suzuki’s method in music education.

 How to get there, transport?

-The Obasute station was opened on 1st November, 1900.
-The station is situated on a switchback, and has two side platforms serving two tracks, which are connected to the station building by a level crossing.
+The Obasute station was opened on 1st November 1900.
+It is situated on a switchback and has two side platforms serving two tracks, which are connected to the station building by a level crossing.
 The station is unattended.
 Trains that stop at this place are entering the station going …. back!
 The train first enters the hill and turns left.
-After the whole train has turned left, the engineer uses a return switch and train …. goes back to the Obasute station.
+After the whole train has turned left, the engineer uses a return switch and the train …. goes back to the Obasute station.